Menu

 Unfortunately, there’s no national park camping area in either section of Lamington National Park anymore.

-A couple of years ago, we camped in the national park camping area at Green Mountains but this has since been handed over to O’Reilly’s and has now become an eco-resort (with the accompanying price increase, much to my dismay).
+A few years ago, we camped in the national park camping area at Green Mountains but this has since been handed over to O’Reilly’s and has now become an eco-resort (with the accompanying price increase, much to my dismay).

-At Green Mountains, you can stay at O’Reilly’s Campground (or in one of the much fancier accommodation options), which has only just opened.
-Campsites start around $30 p/n but there are now kitchen facilities and hot showers etc.
+At Green Mountains, you can stay at O’Reilly’s Campground (or in one of the much fancier accommodation options).

-There are also a few powered sites now but remember that the road to Green Mountains is narrow and windy, and you can only tow very small camper trailers up there.
+There are also powered sites now (starting from $50) but remember that the road to Green Mountains is narrow and windy, and you can only tow very small camper trailers up there.

 CANUNGRA

-On our most recent trip, we stayed at Greenlee Cottages on a working macadamia farm.
-Robyn and Paul were lovely hosts and even gave us a tour around the farm.
+Robyn and Paul were lovely hosts and even gave us a tour when they were still running their macadamia farm.
 We now know 100% more about macadamias than we did before! 🙂

 We stayed in Silky Oak Cottage but next time I would choose Casuarina for more privacy (and no, the stay wasn’t sponsored, we just really enjoyed the farm setting).